African leaders visit Russia to discuss their peace plan with Putin, after Ukraine trip

 “I do believe that Ukrainians feel that they must fight and not give up.
 The road to peace is very hard,” he said, adding that “there is a need to bring this conflict to an end sooner rather than later.”

-The delegation, including Senegal’s President Macky Sall and Presidents Hakainde Hichilema of Zambia, represented a cross-section of African views on the war.
+The delegation, including Presidents Macky Sall of Senegal and Hakainde Hichilema of Zambia, represent a cross-section of African views on the war.

 South Africa, Senegal and Uganda have avoided censuring Moscow over the conflict, while Egypt, Zambia and Comoros voted against Russia last year in a U.N.
 General Assembly resolution condemning Moscow’s invasion.